MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 The input point cloud is decomposed using an octree with the configured depth.
 Each occupied leaf of the octree represents a single slice.

+### `--sliceMaxPointsTrisoup=INT-VALUE`
+Upper limit to the number of reconstructed points in each slice with trisoup.
+Trisoup reconstruction is subsampled until this constraint is satisfied.

 ### `--sliceMaxPoints=INT-VALUE`
 Upper limit to the number of in each slice.
 Slices are split until this constraint is satisfied.